-The University of Rochester is committed to open access publishing (library.rochester.edu/services/open-access) and digitally archives the completed dissertation of all PhD graduate students.
-First, the University archives the dissertation and allows for access via UR Research (https://urresearch.rochester.edu/home. action).
-Second, the University has partnered with ProQuest to provide greater access to the dissertation through worldwide dissemination.
-Students retain ownership of the copyright of their work.
+The University of Rochester adheres to open access publishing principles, digitally archiving the completed dissertations of all PhD graduate students.
+The university archives these dissertations, allowing access via UR Research and has partnered with ProQuest for wider dissemination.
+Students retain ownership of the copyright for their work.

-Students may request an embargo on access to the full text of the dissertation through UR Research at the time they submit it to the Office of University Graduate Education and Postdoctoral Affairs.
-An embargo on full access will still allow users to view the title, department, URL, and the date when the full text of the dissertation will be available.
+Students have the option to request an embargo on access to the full text of the dissertation through UR Research at the time of submission to the Office of University Graduate Education and Postdoctoral Affairs.
+An embargo on full access allows users to view the title, program, URL, and the date when the full text will become available.

-At the time of submission, students may choose to have an initial embargo period of up to two years.
+At the time of submission, students may choose an initial embargo period of up to two years.
 Up to two renewals of the embargo period may be granted at the discretion of the Office of University Graduate Education and Postdoctoral Affairs.
-In no event will the total embargo period, including approved renewals, exceed six years from the date of submission.
-Requests for extension shall be made to UnivGradEducation@UR.Rochester.edu.
+The total embargo period, including approved renewals, will not exceed six years from the date of submission.
+Requests for extension must be directed to UnivGradEducation@UR.Rochester.edu.

-Students wishing to extend the embargo on their dissertation in ProQuest should contact ProQuest directly, and extensions will be subject to ProQuest's then current policy and procedures.
+For those wishing to extend the embargo on their dissertation in ProQuest, contact ProQuest directly.
+Extensions will be subject to ProQuest's then-current policy and procedures.